codeforamerica/codeforamerica.org-archive/playbooks/technology-procurement/rfp-recommendations/index.md

 ## 4. Choose vendors who have delivered large-scale services that meet user needs

-Many administrative requirements of the RFP are designed to reduce the risk of receiving a solution that is not fit-for-purpose.
+Many administrative requirements of RFPs are designed to reduce the risk of getting a solution that doesn't work and to reduce surprise.

-Some ways of reducing this risk are through key staff and certification requirements that don't ensure the delivery of good software or services.
-Certification requirements just show that certifications standards have been met.
+Some ways of reducing this risk are through key staff and certification requirements, but these requirements don't ensure the delivery of good software or services.
+They just show that certification standards have been met.

 Governments should make sure they have the internal capability to choose a bidder based on their history of delivering large-scale services that meet user needs instead of secondary requirements that will not reduce the risk of bad software being delivered.
 Successful governments have generally built this capability by putting together multidisciplinary internal teams.